spdegabrielle/rgb-vortex-core/README.md

 # rgb-vortex-core
 notes on RGB Vortex core keyboard

+I had a lot of trouble understanding the official guide at https://www.vortexkeyboard.com.tw/ezfiles/796/1796/img/981/RGBCOREusermanual.pdf

+These are my notes that decode most of the manual.
+Some mysteries still remain.
+Contributions and comments welcome.

+### Basics

 * Holding **Fn1** lets you type red glyphs
 * Holding **Fn1+shift** lets you type green glyphs
 * Holding **Fn** lets you type blue glyph actions